Godin Tepe

+Godin Tepe (گودینتپه) is an archaeological site in the Luristan region of western Iran, located in the valley of Kangavar in Kermanshah province.
+It lies on the left bank of the Gamas Āb river.
+The importance of the site may have been due to its role as a trading outpost in the early Mesopotamian trade networks.
+The site was occupied from the Late Chalolithic period through the end of the 2nd millennium BC when it was destroyed in an earthquake and abandoned.
+The site was again settled in the 1st millennium BC Iron Age with the construction of sizable buildings.

+History

 The earliest evidence for occupation at Godin comes from Periods XI through VII, spanning the Early and Middle Chalcolithic.
 The site was already inhabited as early as c.
 5200 BC.

-Seh Gabi

 Because Godin has such a deep stratigraphy, it was decided that a related site of Seh Gabi nearby should also be studied.
 Seh Gabi is located 6 km northeast of Godin Tepe in the Kangavar valley.
 The deeper levels were easier to reach there.

 Originally, the excavations at Godin concentrated on levels II (ended c.
-500 BC?) to V (c.
-3200 BC-3000 BC), but the transition from the Neolithic to Chalcolithic was studied primarily at Seh Gabi.
+500 BC?) to VI.I (c.
+3200 BC–3000 BC), but the transition from the Neolithic to Chalcolithic was studied primarily at Seh Gabi.